mozilla/release-services/docs/rst/deployment/config.rst

 Databases
 .........

-Releng API uses Flask-SQLAlchemy to access databases, so all of the options described in `Flask-SQLAlchemy <http://pythonhosted.org/Flask-SQLAlchemy/config.html>`_ are available.
+Releng API, as a kind of glue, generally connects to a numnber of databases.

-The required configuration items are:
+Each database has a short name, and requires that a longer SQLAlchemy URL be configured for it.

-* ``SQLALCHEMY_DATABASE_URI`` - the SQLAlchemy database URI for the "main" Releng API database
+This is done in the ``SQLALCHEMY_DATABASE_URIS`` configuration, which is a dictionary mapping names to URLs.

-* ``SQLALCHEMY_BINDS`` - a dictionary of SQLAlchemy URIs for other, external databases that the API may use.
+The databases for the base blueprint are

-  The available dictionary keys are for the "common" databases:
+  * ``relengapi`` - the Releng API's own DB
   * ``scheduler`` - the Buildbot scheduler DB
   * ``status`` - the Buildbot status DB

-  Blueprints may require additional bind URIs.
+Other blueprints may require additional bind URIs.

 Library Configuration
 ---------------------